userx14/omblepy/README.md

 | -- | -- | -- | -- |
 | `pip install bleak` | <a href="https://pypi.org/project/bleak/">bleak</a> | v0.18.1 | bluetooth-le communication |
 | `pip install terminaltables` | <a href="https://pypi.org/project/terminaltables/">terminaltables</a> | v3.1.1 | formated command line output table for scanned devices |

+## Windows 11
+Not supported due to extremly short bluetooth pairing timeout.
+Does work, but initial bluetooth pairing is unrealiable, dialog box must be confirmed in less than 1 second.
+Installation in principle equivalent to Win 10, but can't recommend using it at the moment.

 ## Linux setup
 Install python ( ≥ version 3.8) and the two required libraries: